Skip to main content

 By BBC Maestro

 Whether it’s your first time performing stand-up comedy or your twentieth, nailing a stand-up gig can be a real challenge.
 Every time you get on that stage the experience is different.
-From being in a new city, at a new venue to watching over a sea of new faces waiting for you to make them smile.

 If you’re asking yourself how to do stand-up comedy well, you’re in the right place.
 Read on to learn some top tips from the legendary comedian, Sir Billy Connolly.